 PJM performs all studies at the Point of Interconnection (POI).
-Subdividing projects into separate projects behind the same POI does not avoid cost allocation requirements nor does it eliminate material impact review requirements based on the total MW being proposed at the POI the POI does not exceed the applicable criteria for Tariff Part IV, Subpart G, PJM will treat the combined requests as a single submittal at the later queue position under the small generation process.
-If the combined MW output from the two requests exceeds the applicable criteria for Tariff Part IV, Subpart G, PJM will study the total output at the later queue position under the large generation process.
+Subdividing projects into separate projects behind the same POI does not avoid cost allocation requirements nor does it eliminate material impact review requirements based on the total MW being proposed at the POI.